7 Best Genesys Alternatives For 2026 To Boost Sales

 HubSpot Service Hub puts all customer conversations in one place so teams can respond fast and stay organized.
 Automation handles simple tasks, but advanced tools and customization come with higher plans.

-7. Avaya Experience Platform
+7. Avaya Infinity Platform

 Why Avaya beats Genesys

 Avaya offers flexible deployment models that allow businesses to choose between cloud, on-premises, or hybrid configurations.
 This flexibility helps companies manage their contact center infrastructure based on specific security, compliance, and operational requirements.
+Avaya Infinity also adds Model Context Protocol (MCP) orchestration so AI, enterprise data, and workflows act on the same context during the call, not after.

 Key features of Avaya